How Late In Pregnancy Can You *Actually* Have an Abortion?

 For the record, you can't abort a pregnancy one day before the due date.
 There are two main types of abortions, medical and surgical/in-clinic.
-Medical abortions (think: the abortion pill) can be used during the first trimester up to (but no later than) the first 10 weeks of pregnancy, according to Planned Parenthood.
+Medical abortions (think: the abortion pill) can be used during the first 10 weeks of pregnancy, according to Planned Parenthood.

 Surgical abortions can be done during the first or second trimester, and include procedures like aspiration (used up to 16 weeks after the last period) and dilation and evacuation (used after 16 weeks), according to Planned Parenthood.
 Aspiration involves a gentle suction (either manually or by machine) through a tube that goes through the cervix and empties the uterus.
 Dilation and evacuation involve entering the uterus through the cervix and removing tissue from the uterine lining with a scoop-like surgical instrument.
 While they're called "surgical" there's not actually any surgery required; there are no incisions involved and it takes about 10 minutes to do, as Debra Stulberg, M.D., assistant professor in the Department of Family Medicine at the University of Chicago told us in How Risky Are Abortions Anyway?.